DerrickLamers/cncjswiki/Tool-Change.md

 * Continue program execution

-#### The Tool Change Macro
+#### 2.1.
+Tool Change Macro (WCS)

-Below is an example of the tool change macro, you can customize the macro for your needs:
+Below is a tool change macro that adjusts the current WCS, you can customize the macro for your needs:

 ```
 ; Wait until the planner queue is empty